UP | HOME

 In the Spot representation of automata, transitions guards are represented by BDDs.
 The role of the bdd_dict object is to keep track of the correspondence between BDD variables and atomic propositions such as foo and bar in the above example.
 So each automaton has a shared pointer to some bdd_dict (this shared pointer is what the bdd_dict_ptr type is), and operations between automata (like a product) can only work on automata that share the same pointer.
 Here, when we call the automaton parser, we supply the bdd_dict_ptr that should be used to do the mapping between atomic propositions and BDD variables.
 Atomic propositions that were not already registered will get a new BDD variable number, and while existing atomic propositions will reuse the existing variable.

 In the example for translating LTL into BA, we did not specify any bdd_dict, because the translator object will create a new one by default.
-However it is possible to supply such a bdd_dict to the translator as well.
+However, it is possible to supply such a bdd_dict to the translator as well.
 Similarly, in the Python bindings, there is a global bdd_dict that is implicitly used for all operations, but it can be specified if needed.

 Additional comments